tfortamal/Wagon-Number-Detection/README.md

 </p>

 # Wagon Numbering System of Indian Railways
-According to the railway system, The 11 digit wagon number holds great importance in intentifying the wagon individually.
+According to the railway system, The 11-digit wagon number holds great importance in identifying the wagon individually.
-The first of pair digits signifis the type of wagon.
+The first of pair digits signify the type of wagon.
-The second pair of digits represent the railway owning the wagon.
+The second pair of digits represents the railway owning the wagon.
-The thirt pair of digits represrnt the year of manufacture. e.g. if the third pair is 11 then it means it was manufactured in 2011
+The third pair of digits represent the year of manufacture. e.g. if the third pair is 11 then it means it was manufactured in 2011
+The next set of four digits represents individual wagon number The last digit is a check digit to check and verify the other 10 digits just like a parity checking.